federicotdn/verb/README.md

 ```

 After the "Create a user" request has been sent at least once, the result will be stored internally under "new-user".
 It can then be used later at any time.
 Sending the request again will overwrite the previous value.
 The `Verb-Store` mechanism is a bit more robust than using just `verb-last`, as sending any (unrelated) request will always set `verb-last` globally.

+**Note**: When reading heading properties, Verb ignores parent headings, so no properties are inherited.

 ### Body Lines starting with `*`